mosharaf/eecs489/Assignments/Assignment-1/README.md

 Data should be read in chunks of 1000 bytes.
 Keep a running total of the number of bytes received.

-After the client has closed the connection, `iPerfer` client must print a one-line summary in the following format:
+After the client has closed the connection, `iPerfer` server must print a one-line summary in the following format:

 `Received=X KB rate=Y Mbps`